Why Men Need Men's Groups

 “Great!”
 I wasn’t, of course… I might have just had an argument with my wife, or the kids might have been driving me nuts, or the boss was bullying me at work… Never mind, there was only one answer expected of me.
 Everyone around me wanted to hear how well I was doing.
 That’s what we men do – we talk about how well we’ve got our lives together.
 “I’m doing great,” I’d lie.

-The Essentially Men weekend was transformational for me in how it helped me to re-connect with how I was really feeling .
+The Essentially Men weekend (now called Men Being Real) was transformational for me in how it helped me to re-connect with how I was really feeling.
 But it did little to change the above expectations of people around me.
 Even my partner at the time couldn’t handle me telling her how I really felt.

 So how come women don’t need Women’s Groups?
 Well, I think that they do.
 In fact, it seems that many have groups to plug into wherever they go.
 Let me illustrate.

-I was working at a large NZ Corporate when a women in her mid 20’s started talking about her boyfriend in the open office to another women in her late 40’s, our Team Leader.
-I squirmed uncontrollably as they discussed if he was ‘right’ for her, if she should be settling down with him or following her dream to go on an OE, and other things I’ve thankfully long forgotten.
+I was working at a large NZ Corporate when a woman in her mid 20’s started talking about her boyfriend in the open office to another woman in her late 40’s, our Team Leader.
+I squirmed uncontrollably as they discussed if he was ‘right’ for her if she should be settling down with him or following her dream to go on an OE, and other things I’ve thankfully long forgotten.

 Ok.
 So perhaps they should have taken their conversation elsewhere.
 Or maybe I should have just joined in?
 The point is that women seem to be able to find someone to talk to about almost anything just about anywhere without embarrassment.